Staying safe on your bike

 - Expect the unexpected.

-- Off-road cycling is a hazardous activity carrying inherent risks.
+- Off-road cycling carries inherent risks.
 Consider your skills, ability, and fitness, and use these guidelines in conjunction with your own experience and careful judgement.

 - Take care around other visitors, dogs and horses.